A main complaint about deer is the damage they cause to landscaping, vegetable gardens, or agricultural crops.

 Repellents will reduce the damage that deer cause to vegetation but will not eliminate it.
 The repellents’ effectiveness depends upon local deer density, the availability of other foods, the palatability of the plants being protected, and the regularity with which the repellent is used.
 Repellents may prevent deer from eating the plant, but they will not deter damage caused by antler-rubbing.

 The Internet Center for Wildlife Damage Management provides more information about deer repellents.
-To be most effective, it is best to start using repellents before damage begins.
+For repellents to be most effective, it is best to start using them before damage begins.

 White-tailed deer are excellent jumpers.
-In order to keep deer off of your property a fence will need to be at least eight feet tall.
-Electric fences can also help minimize deer damage.
-They can provide a less costly alternative and can be erected seasonally prior to predicted deer damage.
+In order to keep deer off of your property, a wood or wire fence will need to be at least eight feet tall.
+Electric fences can also help minimize deer damage; they can provide a less costly alternative and can be erected seasonally prior to predicted deer damage.

 There are a number of possible fence designs depending on the size of the area to be protected and the population of deer in the area.
 Keep in mind that fences that are too short or that have gaps can accidentally trap deer as they try to jump over or squeeze through.
 Specific fence designs can be obtained from your local Illinois Department of Natural Resources district wildlife biologist.
 The Internet Center for Wildlife Damage Management provides information about deer fences.